Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 - Adoption strategy — Configure IPv6-only routing between dual stack network segments, to facilitate communication using the IPv6 stack.
 Provide IPv6 to IPv4 interoperability layer, such as dual-stack load balancers.

+- Public IPv4 exhaustion — The goal is to support IPv6 only nodes connecting to your public endpoints.
+As an example, you may have an API endpoint for data upload from IoT devices which are connected to an IPv6-only network.
+The IoT devices have IPv6 addresses, and the network does not provide interoperability layer to IPv4.
+Other devices may operate in IPv4 networks.

+- Adoption strategy — Create dual-stack VPCs and subnets.
+Configure AWS services such as load balancers and edge service in dual-stack mode with corresponding DNS record on the AWS Cloud.
+Optionally, provide separate endpoints for IPv4 and IPv6 in dedicated IPv4-only or IPv6-only deployments.